What is a hybrid car?

 Road tax for hybrid cars (HEVs)

 Hybrid cars fall into a lower tax band than their internal-combustion-engined equivalents.
-For example, a Prius (or any other hybrid) costs £145 a year to tax, compared to £155 for a purely petrol or diesel vehicle.
+For example, a Kia Niro Hybrid (or any other full hybrid) costs £145 a year to tax, compared to £155 for a purely petrol or diesel-powered car.
 Used hybrids and plug-ins have even lower tax rates.
 For example, a Prius registered before 1 April 2017 pays zero road tax.
 In fact, any vehicle emitting under 100g/km of CO2 registered before then pays zero.

 How do hybrid cars (HEVs) charge – and do you have to charge them?

-A parallel hybrid doesn’t need to be plugged in to charge.
-Instead, the on-board battery is charged by the internal-combustion engine as the vehicle drives, and also via kinetic energy captured when braking.
-With a plug-in hybrid electric vehicle, charging is also done using the engine and brakes.
-However, because of their larger battery sizes, PHEVs can also be plugged in to charge, either at home or at a public charging station.
+A full hybrid doesn’t need to be plugged in to charge.
+Instead, the on-board battery is charged by the internal-combustion engine as the vehicle drives, and also via kinetic energy captured when you’re slowing down.
+Some full hybrids, like the latest Kia Niro Hybrid, have similar regenerative braking systems to electric cars, with multiple strengths of regen to choose from.
+With a plug-in hybrid electric vehicle, charging is also done using the engine and brakes, however, because of their larger battery sizes, you’ll be more out of a PHEV if you plug it in to charge, either at home or at a public charging station.